shjang7/daily_tech_journal/README.md

 ### Additional advantages of using Ruby (23.jan.2020)
 #### Clean and Simple Syntax
-The syntax is modest and compact, which empowers developers to solve complex problems with fewer lines of code.
-It supports the human-readable code as well.
+The syntax is modest and compact, which empowers developers to solve complex problems with fewer lines of code.<br /> It supports the human-readable code as well.

 #### Metaprogramming
 Ruby can be designed to read or transform other programs, and even modify itself while running.